 6 Engaging Classroom Earth Day Activities

 Earth Day is an annual event celebrated every April 22nd in over 193 countries to raise awareness about the importance of protecting our planet.
-Classrooms can play a big part in Earth Day by participating in activities to become more environmentally aware.
-Here are some great activities teachers can integrate into their Earth Day celebrations.
+Classrooms can play a significant role in Earth Day by engaging in activities that promote environmental awareness.
+Here are some excellent activities teachers can incorporate into their Earth Day celebrations.

 Invent A New Type of Ecofriendly Packaging Material

 Is all packaging material the same?
 What does it mean if something is biodegradable?
 Why do we recycle?
-This engaging STEAM Unit will inspire kids to make a difference in lessening our carbon footprint.
-We love this lesson because it is available in 4 different grade-level versions.
+This engaging STEAM unit will inspire kids to make a difference in reducing our carbon footprint.
+We love this lesson because it is available in four different grade-level versions.

 Explore the Challenges of Oil and Water Mixing.

-Why are oil spills bad?
-This activity will demonstrate that oil and water do not mix.
-It is a fun one-day lesson that can lead to exploring past oil spills and the best way to clean them up.
-We call it the oil and water feud.
+Why are oil spills harmful?
+This activity will illustrate that oil and water do not mix.
+It is an engaging one-day lesson that can lead to discussions about past oil spills and effective cleanup methods.
+We refer to it as the oil and water feud.

 Why do bodies of water need oxygen?
-Students will investigate how decreasing dissolved oxygen levels in lakes affect fish.
-Kids can explore what is causing oxygen depletion in water and how it affects the environment.
-This is a wonderful way to expand into the fertilizer crisis and the effects of Algae Blooms.
+Students will investigate how decreasing levels of dissolved oxygen in lakes affect fish.
+Kids can explore the causes of oxygen depletion in water and how it impacts the environment.
+It is a wonderful opportunity to examine the fertilizer crisis and the effects of algae blooms.

 Make Plastic Milk

-Real plastic is terrible for the environment.
-Help your students learn about natural and synthetic materials by making plastic milk.
-Since Earth Day is just before Mother's Day, this could become a great gift for mom.
+Real plastic is detrimental to the environment.
+Help your students learn about natural and synthetic materials by creating plastic milk.
+Since Earth Day falls just before Mother's Day, this could be a wonderful gift for mom.

 Discover What Plants Need to Survive

-Growing plants is a favorite for kids.
-Earth Day is a great time to inspire students to become gardeners.
-Since Earth Day is in the spring, students can take their plants home and start a garden.
-We love to use bean seeds.
+Growing plants is a favorite activity for kids.
+Earth Day is a wonderful opportunity to inspire students to become gardeners.
+Since Earth Day falls in the spring, students can take their plants home and start a garden.
+We enjoy using bean seeds.

 Create Seed Bombs

-This activity goes perfectly with "The Lorax."
-Students will enjoy expanding into their own backyard.
-You might even have a flower bed at school where these can be planted too.
-Learn how with Little Bins For Little Hands.
+This activity pairs perfectly with "The Lorax."
+Students will enjoy expanding the activity into their backyard or a school flower bed.
+Discover how with Little Bins For Little Hands.

 EXPAND FURTHER with Reading Passages and Activities